-Color Criticality State Description System is powered off (AC and/or DC).
-Off System is Not ready 1.
-2. System is in EuP Lot6 Off Mode. operating System is in S5 Soft-Off State.
-System is in S4 Hibernate Sleep State.
-Green Indicates that the System is running (in S0 State) and its status is Solid on Ok 'Healthy'.
+Color State Criticality Description Off N/A Not ready AC power off Indicates that the System is running (in S0 State) and its status is Green Solid on Ok 'Healthy'.
 The system is not exhibiting any errors.
-AC power is present and BMC has booted and manageability functionality is up and running. ~1 Hz blink System degraded: Green Degraded system is Redundancy loss, such as power-supply or fan.
-Applies only if operating in a the associated platform sub-system has redundancy capabilities. degraded state Fan warning or failure when the number of fully operational fans although still is more than minimum number needed to cool the system.
-Non-critical threshold crossed - Temperature (including HSBP functional, or temp), voltage, input power to power supply, output current for system is main power rail from power supply and Processor Thermal operating in a redundant state Control (Therm Ctrl) sensors.
+AC power is present and BMC has booted and manageability functionality is up and running. ~1 Hz blink Degraded -Green System degraded: Redundancy loss, such as power-supply or fan.
+Applies only if system is operating in a the associated platform sub-system has redundancy capabilities.
+Fan warning or failure when the number of fully operational fans degraded state although still is more than minimum number needed to cool the system.